Thanatisia/SharedSpace/Docs/Programming/Cheatsheets/bash.md

     ```

 ### Resolution Management
+- X Server
     - xrandr
         -q                          : Query Monitors
         --output [target-monitor] 	: Select an output monitor
         --mode [resolution]		    : Set resolution of [target-monitor]
         --rate [framerate]		    : Set [target-monitor]'s refresh rate
         --primary 			        : Set [target-monitor] as the primary monitor
         --left-of [target-monitor] 	: Set position of selected monitor to the left of a specified monitor
         --right-of [target-monitor] : Set position of selected monitor to the right of a specified monitor

 ### User Management
 - if Distro is
     - Arch | Gentoo:
         + useradd
             -m                      : Specify to create a home directory for the user
             -g [primary-group]      : add user to primary-group
             -G [secondary,groups]   : add user to secondary groups
             -d [home-directory]     : Explicitly specify where to create the home directory for the user
     - Debian:
         + adduser
             -m                      : Specify to create a home directory for the user
             -g [primary-group]      : add user to primary-group
             -G [secondary,groups]   : add user to secondary groups
             -d [home-directory]     : Explicitly specify where to create the home directory for the user

 ## Snippets:
 + seperate by delimiter: